 - Determine how you will collect student assignments during a disruption using either Brightspace or MMC email;

 - If a students seems to no longer be engaging in your course during remote instruction, file an “Early Alert” using the MMC Connect system so that our Academic Advisement Staff can reach out to them as quickly as possible to assist them;

 - If at anytime during the period of remote instruction you are unable to each, please let you Department Chair know immediately;

-- Think about how you would continue class discussion forums in an asynchronous environment using the forum feature in Blackboard.
+- Think about how you would continue class discussion forums in an asynchronous environment using the Discussions tool in Brightspace.
 Doing this will allow you promote active learning and to continue to engage with your students and enable them to engage with each other as well;

-- Familiarize yourself with the Blackboard “Announcement” feature which will allow you to quickly notify your students with course information and updates;
+- Familiarize yourself with the Brightspace “Announcement” feature which will allow you to quickly notify your students with course information and updates;

 - Use Zoom Technology to deliver instruction to your class in real time

 - Speak with your class(es) now about your plan to identify any issues that need to be resolved before any potential disruption.